-I’ve had good friends in my life.
-Don’t we thank the Lord for the gift of friendship?
-But I’ve learned that having good friends is not a common experience.
-Those who stick by you through thick-and-thin.
+I’ve always had good friends.
+But I’ve learned that having them is not a common experience.
+Those who stick by you, I mean.

 Let me explain.
-There were over one hundred ministers in my region of the old denomination I served.
-I was ‘a member in good standing’, as it was called.
-But trouble found me and I fell off my ‘high horse’.
-Landed hard.
-Of all those one hundred, only one bothered to get in touch.
+There were over one hundred ministers in my region of the denomination I served.
+I was a ‘member in good standing’.
+But trouble found me.
+Of those one hundred, only one bothered to get in touch.
 Only one, one time.

 No one stopped by.
-Even that one never called back again.
 But a local Roman Catholic priest had me preach in his hospital chapel service urging me to ‘get back on that horse’.
 A good friend.
-Another one was leader of the local Jewish Synagogue, who urged me to use their building to start a new church, as they only used it on Friday evenings, and that only a few times a year.
+Another one was leader of the Jewish Synagogue, who urged me to use their building to start a new church, as they only used it on Friday evenings, and that only a few times a year.

-Friends come in surprising ways.
-You know what I’ve learned through this?
-Get off the dime, reach out to someone else who’s hurting.
-Care about someone else for a change.
+Friends come as surprises.
+You know what I’ve learned?
+Get off the dime, reach out to someone who’s hurting.
+Care about someone else.
 Not only if they’re in the right.
 No matter what.
-Don’t say you’re a friend, be one.
-Mean it.
+Don’t say you’re a friend.
+Be one.
 Right or wrong, be there for them.
-Like God is for us when we’ve given Him lots of reasons to turn away and ‘head out of Dodge’.
+Like God is for us when we’ve given Him lots of reasons to turn away.

-That one verse from 1 Chronicles 27 is a gem.
-Earlier in Chronicles you can find list after list of important people in King David’s life.
-Military, political, worship leaders–valuable people all.
-Then we read in verse 33 the name of Hushai the Arkite.
-He’s not in charge of the donkeys, olive oil storage, army officers or the singers in worship services.
-No, he is called, plain and simple, David’s ‘friend’.
-The King had his counselors and advisors, his assistants and officers.
-In Hushai, he had a friend.
+1 Chronicles 27:33 is a gem.
+Earlier in Chronicles you find list after list of important people.
+Then we read the name of Hushai.
+He’s not in charge of the donkeys, olive oil, army officers or the worship singers.
+No, he is called David’s ‘friend’.
+The King has his counselors and advisors.
+In Hushai, he finds a friend.

-Hushai in Hebrew language means ‘quick’.
+Hushai in Hebrew means ‘quick’.
 That’s more than a hint.
 For when friends are in need, be quick to get by their side.
-To care…quickly.
+Care…quickly.
 The Lord has shown me this.
-Not to write of it, but to do it…quickly.
-You too?
+Not to write of it, but to do it.
+How about you?